switch263/steamMarketWatcher/readme.md

 Using upper or lower-case letters will not change anything.

+By default the script updates once every 60 seconds.
+You can change this in the .smwrc file, by changing the value after `time_interval=`.
+Don't go too low because the steam market has a limit on the number of requests you can do.
+Too much requests, and you'll get a timeout (HTTP error 429).
+I wouldn't advise going below 15 seconds.

 Feel free to contact me about anything, you can use this script any way you like, and modify it.

 #In case of any issue